Customers’ Frequently Asked Questions

-A brokerage is an agency (and often a nonprofit organization) contracted by the State of Oregon to deliver case management services (or "brokerage support services") to adults with an eligible intellectual and/or developmental disability who live in their own home or family home.
+A support services brokerage is an agency (and often a nonprofit organization) contracted by the State of Oregon to deliver case management services, also called brokerage support services, to adults with an eligible intellectual and/or developmental disability who live in their own home or family home.

 Learn more about:

-Brokerage support services are case management services delivered by a personal agent (PA) through a brokerage agency, such as Community Pathways.
+Brokerage support services are case management services delivered by a personal agent (PA) through a brokerage agency, like Community Pathways.
 These services are available to adults with an eligible intellectual and/pr developmental disability who live in their own home or family home.

 See a full list of services available to eligible customers of brokerage support services.